buzz-language/buzz/README.md

 sudo zig build -Doptimize=ReleaseSafe install -p /usr/local
 ```

-If you're usage if performance critical (game dev for example), you can build using `-Doptimize=ReleaseFast`.
+If you're usage is performance critical (game dev for example), you can build using `-Doptimize=ReleaseFast`.

 Remember to modify PATH to include the `bin` directory where it is installed.
 For example, `export PATH=PATH:/home/xxx/.local/bin`.
 You can then run buzz with `buzz <myscript.buzz>`.
 Or you can simply run `buzz` to start the REPL.